asinghalgit/kubernetes-faqs/README.md

 - Although each Pod has a unique IP address, those IPs are not exposed outside the cluster without a Service.
 - Services allow your applications to receive traffic
 - Services enable a loose coupling between dependent Pods.
+- A Service routes traffic across a set of Pods.
+- Service allow pods to die and replicate in Kubernetes without impacting your application.
+- Discovery and routing among dependent Pods (such as the frontend and backend components in an application) is handled by Kubernetes Services.
+- Services match a set of Pods using labels and selectors

-##### is there any default service which gets created when we start kubernetes cluster via minikube start?4
+##### is there any default service which gets created when we start kubernetes cluster via minikube start?
 Following service gets created by default:
 ![screenshot19](screenshot19.PNG)
 ![screenshot20](screenshot20.PNG)